Last Updated on

 Meditation Techniques for Kids

-Children of different age groups learn differently and getting them to sit still in a place for long periods is almost impossible.
-Adding physical movements and mental visualizations along with breathing techniques is an effective way to get them to meditate.
+Children of different age groups learn differently, and getting them to sit still in a place for long periods is almost impossible.
+Adding physical movements and mental visualisations along with breathing techniques is an effective way to get them to meditate.

-For children in this age group, try the lotus breath which connects to the breath and feelings.
-Starting the session off with fun activities that involve songs or discussions that build up to the idea or focusing their attention on an imaginary lotus flower.
-The children are instructed to make the lotus mudra by touching their thumbs and pinkies together to create a lotus.
-Then take a deep breath and imagine the flower’s fragrance and how they feel after smelling it.
-The session can proceed with questions about how they feel at that moment, how their day was and what emotions went through them.
+For children in this age group, try the lotus breath, which connects to the breath and feelings.
+Starting the session off with fun activities that involve songs or discussions that build up to the idea of focusing their attention on an imaginary lotus flower.
+Children are instructed to make the lotus mudra by touching their thumbs and pinkies together to create a lotus.
+Then, they are asked to take a deep breath and imagine the flower’s fragrance and how they feel after smelling it.
+The session can proceed with questions about how they felt at that moment, how their day was and what emotions they went through.

 Meditative breathing techniques can be taught to children after this age.
 Once they master the balloon breath, they can be introduced to the more advanced Bear Breath.
 This fabulous breathing technique relieves stress and anxiety and can be done at any time during the day to feel calm and focused.
 The technique involves breathing through the nose for 4 counts, holding in the breath for 4 counts and releasing it for 4 counts through the nose.

 Hundreds of studies on meditation conducted over the years show positive health benefits such as improvement in emotional intelligence, brain functioning, psychological development and more.
 For a deeper understanding, its benefits can be understood at the levels given below:

 Meditation and focused attention help children to better explore their minds and come up with new ideas.
 Their memory is also improved, which leads to better performance and grades in school.
 It also reduces anxiety and their need to be constantly entertained; it allows them to slow down and analyse themselves, which prevents addictive tendencies.